Yoav666s/dnd-wiki/collections/_classes/nornfeld/fighter/medic.md

 Beginning when you choose this archetype at 3rd level, you gain proficiency in the Medicine skill.
 If you're already proficient in it, you gain expertise.
 Additionally, you have advantage on Wisdom (Medicine) checks made to stabilize an Unconscious creature that has 0 hit points.

 # Tend Wounds
 Starting at 3rd level, as a bonus action, you can tend to an injured creature you can see within 5 feet of you (or yourself), expending 1 use of a healer's kit.
-The creature must be alive or stable.
+The creature must be conscious or stable.
 The creature gains hit points equal to 1d6 + your Wisdom modifier.

 The number of dice increases by 1d6 when you reach certain levels.
 It becomes 2d6 when you reach 7th level, 3d6 when you reach 10th level, 4d6 when you reach 15th level, and 5d6 when you reach 18th level.

 You can use this feature a number of times equal to your Wisdom modifier and you regain all expended uses when you finish a short or long rest.

 # Patch Up
 Starting at 7th level, you can tend to another creature (or yourself) with more extensive care.
 This process takes 10 minutes and requires you to expend 2 uses of a healer's kit.
-The creatures must be alive or stable, and within 5 feet of you for the entire duration.
+The creatures must be conscious or stable, and within 5 feet of you for the entire duration.
 The creature regains hit points equal to 2d10 + your Fighter level + your Wisdom modifier.
 Once a creature has been healed in this way, it must finish a long rest before it can be healed this way again.

 The number of dice increases by 1d10 when you reach certain levels.
 It becomes 3d10 when you reach 10th level, 4d10 when you reach 15th level, and 5d10 when you reach 18th level.